-There’s more to owning a tattoo shop than just tattooing.
+There’s more to learning how to open a tattoo shop than just being great at tattooing.
 The experience starts with a consultation with your customer.
 Much of a tattoo artist’s time is spent speaking with the customer and coming to an agreement on the art piece.

 Consider how much more customer interaction will be required once you own the shop.
 This includes resolving grievances and maintaining professionalism throughout.
 There are a lot of responsibilities involved in becoming a shop owner.